 The Student Adventures operational team has been following the spread of the coronavirus known as COVID-19.
 At this time, the World Health Organization (WHO), the U.S. Department of State and the Centers for Disease Control and Prevention (CDC) have recommended against travel to mainland China, South Korea, Iran, and most of Europe.
 We are monitoring and following the travel recommendations set forth by the CDC and WHO along with the U.S Department of State.

 For the health and safety of our staff, we will be operating with limited in-office staff for the foreseeable future.
-Our offices will be closed until September 1, 2020.
-If you are a participant with questions, please email us at email@example.com as we will be responding to emails from our home offices.
+If you are a participant with questions, please email us at firstname.lastname@example.org as many of our staff will be responding to emails remotely.
 If you are a teacher/sponsor and have questions about your trip, please contact your Tour Consultant directly.
 We appreciate your patience as we navigate through this difficult situation.

 As of today, any trips after August 30, 2020 are set to proceed as originally scheduled.
 Student Adventures recognizes, however, that circumstances are changing rapidly.
 If your school – or Government guidelines – require that the trip not proceed as scheduled, we will communicate any changes as soon as possible.